threefunkymonkeys/scoped-concerns/README.md

 # Concerned

-Concerned is a tiny utility library to help you encapsulate responsibilities in your Ruby applications by providing a common interface and a common response object for the so called _service classes_ or how we like to call them: _concerns_.
+Concerned is a tiny utility library to help you encapsulate responsibilities in your Ruby applications by providing a common interface and a common response object for the so called _service classes_ or, how we like to call them, _concerns_.

 We've been playing around with this concept in a few applications and it was evolving until this point that we feel it reusable enough to become a separated library.